 - Use a piece of Tulle (or something similar) to close over the top of the bucket – secure with string or a rubber band – DO NOT CLOSE WITH A LID – as the mixture will ferment

-- Leave for 72 hours – stirring twice a day
+- Leave in a dark place (cabinet is great) for 72 hours – stirring twice a day

 - Strain and bottle the beer, but only put the caps on after 12 hours – keep chilled and serve as is with ice